 Katherine, the boys, and I moved to Germany in August 2011.
 From then until July 2017, I worked with many people in many places to help smooth their everyday use of technology.
 The geographical position was advantageous to locations in Africa and Asia, allowed our IT staff to support Wycliffe workers in areas beyond Europe.
 My presence in the office enabled Wycliffe Europe to maintain and increase their efforts to provide that support.

 Our family returned to the U.S. in Summer 2017 to reconnect with the individuals and churches who support our ministry with Wycliffe.
 We lived close to family in Lancaster, Pennsylvania, during that time.
-In August of this year, we returned to Germany.
+In August of 2018, we returned to Germany.
 This time around, I am serving Wycliffe Germany and the Karimu conference center as their IT manager.
 Katherine has resumed her work in the library that serves the ssk training program and translation workers living in the region.

 The ministry of Bible translation, and all the activities related to it, is dependent on ministries such as ours.
 All of us engaged in any Wycliffe work are dependent on the oft-unspoken ministries of those who give and those who pray for our success and well-being.
 If you would like to be one of those people, please visit the “Join Us” and “Contact Us” pages.
 Thanks for reading!